The SEEK API includes panels that can be embedded in web-based software.

 },

-1. The panel loads and invokes the getAuthToken function passed to it.
+- The panel loads and invokes the

-3. Your backend authenticates and authorizes the user.Your software is responsible for verifying that the user is authorized to access a given hirer ID.
+getAuthTokenfunction should request a new token for the appropriate hirer ID.
+If a user switches to a different SEEK hirer account or a job ad from another SEEK hirer account, your software should ensure that subsequent invocations ofgetAuthTokenwill request a token for the new hirer ID before re-rendering the panel. - Your backend authenticates and authorizes the user.Your software is responsible for verifying that the user is authorized to access a given hirer ID.
 A user must not be able to request a browser token for an arbitrary organization that they do not belong to.

-4. Your backend requests a browser token from the SEEK API for the appropriate hirer ID and scope.
+- Your backend requests a browser token from the SEEK API for the appropriate hirer ID and scope.

-5. Your backend responds with the browser token.
+- Your backend responds with the browser token.

-7. The panel can now make requests to the GraphQL endpoint.
+getAuthTokenfunction. - The panel can now make requests to the GraphQL endpoint.

 HTTP